Campbell University

-Campbell University is a private Baptist university in Buies Creek, North Carolina.
-It is affiliated with the Baptist State Convention of North Carolina (Southern Baptist Convention).
+Campbell University is a private Christian university in Buies Creek, North Carolina, United States.
 Campbell's main campus in Buies Creek is home to its College of Arts & Sciences, College of Pharmacy & Health Sciences, Divinity School, School of Education, Lundy-Fetterman School of Business, and the School of Engineering.
-The nearby Health Sciences Campus is home to the Jerry M. Wallace School of Osteopathic Medicine and the Catherine W. Wood School of Nursing.
-The Raleigh Campus in downtown Raleigh is home to the Norman Adrian Wiggins School of Law, as well as other programs.
-Campbell also provides online classes through Adult & Online Education, has campuses in Fort Bragg/Pope Air Force Base and at Camp Lejeune in North Carolina, and maintains a degree program at Tunku Abdul Rahman College in Kuala Lumpur, Malaysia.

-The university athletics teams are the Fighting Camels; its athletics programs field 20 NCAA Division I teams.
+Nearby is the Health Sciences Campus, home to the Jerry M. Wallace School of Osteopathic Medicine and the Catherine W. Wood School of Nursing.
+Campbell also operates a Raleigh Campus in downtown Raleigh, which is home to the Norman Adrian Wiggins School of Law as well as other programs.
+It maintains additional satellite campuses in Fort Bragg/Pope Air Force Base and at Camp Lejeune in North Carolina, and provides online classes through adult and online education.
+The university's athletic teams are named the Fighting Camels; there are 20 NCAA Division I varsity programs.